Token-Cards

 → This is flavour only.
 Anyone can use any card, regardless of who’s in the picture. -

-An Optional Item Tag: If the card is also a Weapon, Spell, Shield, Relic, or Gadget, it may give a +1d6 bonus to a specific attribute when used.
+An Optional Item Tag: If the card is also a Special Weapon, Spell, Shield, Relic, or Gadget, it may give a +1d6 bonus to a specific attribute when used.

 ✅ 1.
 Multiplier (x2 to x10) – Always Applies